Political Science, MA

 - Students who are on probation must meet regularly with the graduate advisor and must secure approval from the advisor for all course work while on probation.

-- In addition to the requirements for admission and details of the program spelled out here, graduate students in political science must also abide by department rules and procedures specified in the Graduate School Policies and Procedures.
+- In addition to the requirements for admission and details of the program spelled out here, graduate students in political science must also abide by department rules and procedures specified in the Graduate Education Policies and Procedures.
 Failure to meet these policies may result in a student being dropped from the program.

 - The total combination of independent study, graduate course work in related disciplines and internships cannot exceed 9 semester hours.